vazquezap/105_Unit_3/README.md

 ![nc_map_uninsured](https://user-images.githubusercontent.com/118190183/204169252-420bcaf7-9e23-49ba-96de-a756765122d4.png)

 ## Potential Visualizations: Bar Graphs
-The following vizualization shows the top ten counties with the highest healthcare costs in North Carolina.
+The following visualization shows the top ten counties with the highest healthcare costs in North Carolina.
 The bar graph is formatted to show cost in descending order.

 <img width="960" alt="Captura de pantalla_20221127_093558" src="https://user-images.githubusercontent.com/118190183/204179496-42adb743-d860-4736-b495-2d64156f874c.png">

-#### Tip For Data Vizualization
+#### Tip For Data Visualization
 A simple way to produce data vizualizations using **NC_subset.csv** or **NC_subset_health.csv** is to change the numberical values (Uninsured, Unemployment, etc.) from decimals to percentages.